voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 > <LoyaltiesMembersPendingPointsListResponseBody> list_member_pending_points1(campaign_id, member_id, opts)

-List Member Pending Points
+List Member Pending Points with campaign ID

->🚧 Beta endpoint The endpoint is behind a feature flag as it is still in development.
-Contact [Voucherify support](https://www.voucherify.io/contact-support) to unlock the feature for your organization.
-All current parameters and fields are listed and described.
 Lists all pending points that are currently assigned to the loyalty card.
-Once the points are added to the card, the entry is no longer returned.
+Once the points are added to the card, the entry is no longer returned. 👍 Configuring pending points Pending points are configured as part of an earning rule with [POST Create earning rule](/api-reference/loyalties/create-earning-rule) or [PUT Update earning rule](/api-reference/loyalties/update-earning-rule).

 ### Examples